Find GED Schools near you. You can search by zip code or the name of the city.

 The overall impression is that computer-based GED testing gives test-takers a far better testing experience.
 Some of the features include:

 - Easier and Excellent User Experience.
-Registration can be done 24/7 online and scheduling and paying for the tests has become a breeze.
+GED registration can be done 24/7 online, and scheduling and paying for the tests has become a breeze.

 Online Prep Classes